kirkins/Cyber-Crime-Micro-Course/attacks/brute-force.md

 ### Dictionary Attacks

+A dictionary attack is a specific brute force attack where the attempts are limited to a number of likely possibilities.
+For example consider the example above in which all 10,000 possible combinations on a keypad.
+Instead of trying all the combinations sequentially, we could instead create a list *(or "dictionary")* which lists codes in order of popularity.
+For example:

+    0000
+    1234
+    1111
+    2222
+    ...

+Often a dictionary will be words which are commonly used in passwords for example:

+    password
+    apple
+    dog
+    qwert
+    unlock
+    ...

+Hence the name "dictionary".

+More advanced dictionary attacks will add rules to each word.
+For example after using all common words are used, another loop might try those same words with numbers at the end:

+    password1
+    apple1
+    dog1
+    qwert1
+    unlock1
+    ...

+If the correct combination isn't found on that run another loop is done switching 1 for 2.
+Another loop may try combinations of words:

+    passwordApple
+    passwordDog
+    passwordQwerty
+    passwordUnlock
+    ...

+Or another run might try combinations which switch letters for numbers:

+    p455w0rd
+    4ppl3
+    d06
+    qw3r7
+    unl0ck
+    ...

 ### Case of Bitcoin Brain Wallet

 A great example of a good brute force attack is the case of Bitcoin Brain Wallets.
 A Bitcoin Brain Wallet is a Bitcoin wallet generated from an english phrase using a specific algorithm.
 The brain wallet was popularized because it makes remembering the private key to a wallet easier.
 Instead of having to remember a long key, a person could simply remember a word or phrase.